Settings

 to pdf

-to receive a PDF copy of the report.
+to send a PDF copy of the report.
+For example:

 If no report format is specified, you can still access the report online using the CLI or Web interface.